 When you feel nauseated, stressed, or depressed, food can lose its lustre.
 Treatment can change the way you’re able to taste and smell, too.

 It’s important to listen to your body, but good-for-you food is a form of medicine.
-It rebuilds healthy cells and tissues, gives you strength, and helps fight infection.
+It rebuilds healthy cells and tissues, gives you strength, and also helps fight infection.
 Some treatments work better when your body has enough nutrients.

 Healthy juices on their own don’t make up for entire meals.
 But they’re an easy way to work fruits and vegetables into your day.